MrZainRP/mz-lumberjack/README.md

 - Resmon 0.00 idle - optimised with no range checking
 - Customised to function with qb-core standard notifications + okokNotify notifications

+-- v(2.0.0) Changes:
+- All lumber processing occurs at the same place now (making mulch bags is still performed elsewhere);
+- A blip appears for the lumber processing place (set via config) so that players do not get lost when trying to process lumber and lumber based products;
+- Can now disable the use of mz-skills entirely (rng returns adjusted for no level/skill check);
+- Optional Axe break chance + removal properly configured;
+- if using mz-skills, name of skill + skill gain + amount of XP to advance to the next level can all be set via config;
+- Wood chopping time can be adjusted via config and syncs with animation;
+- Anti-cheat checks added to address exploitation;
+- Removed obsolete event handlers and cleaned up other elements of code;

 ### DEPENDENCIES

 NOTE: You should have each of the dependencies other than qb-lock and mz-skills as part of a conventional qb-core install.